Burnsedia/100-days-of-code/log.md

 **Thoughts**:I am liking CSS and working web development. still not my passion but that can change.
 I like art and coding and this has both like game development.

+### Day 6: March 31, Sunday
+**Today's Progress**: I finish working on free code camp Basic CSS3.

+**Thoughts**:I am liking CSS and working web development.
+I am going to try to get my responsive design certificate for the 100-days-of-code

+### Day 7: April 1, Monday

+**Today's Progress**: Nothing.
+Taking a mental heath break today. need my injection.

+**Thoughts**: I am going to join a game jam for the Linux platform.
+I love Linux and I will make a Linux up game.

+### Day 8: April 2, Tuesday

+**Today's Progress**: Working on Player Class for the mobile port of Spacer.
+Also working on Main.CSS for BuldPost

+**Thoughts**: working on relearning Godot Game Engine.
+I Like the Engine and I like how I can export the engine to HTML5 and WebAssebly.
+I am liking the Static Typing with godot 3.1.0 version of GDscript.